droonga/drnbench/README.md

 ## How to run benchmark?

-### Benchmarking of the "search" command, with a Droonga Engine instance
+### Benchmarking of request-responsne style commands, with a Droonga Engine instance

-Drnbench can benchmark performance of a Droonga Engine with random search requests.
+Drnbench can benchmark performance of a Droonga Engine with random requests.

-In this scenario, you have to prepare patterns of search queries for the "search" command.
+In this scenario, you have to prepare patterns of requests for commands.
-Drnbench will start multiple clients and send many requests of the "search" command based on the scenario, via fluentd protocol (msgpack).
+Drnbench will start multiple clients and send many requests based on the patterns file, via fluentd protocol (msgpack).

  1. Create a patterns file in the format:

         {
           "(pattern type 1 name)": {
             "frequency": (appearance ratio in all requests),
+            "command":   "(command name)",
             "patterns":  [
-              { search queries 1 },
+              { command parameters 1 },
-              { search queries 2 },
+              { command parameters 2 },
-              { search queries 3 },
+              { command parameters 3 },
               ...
             ]
           }